neondatabase/website/content/docs/guides/logical-replication-neon.md

 isDraft: true
 ---

-This topic outlines how to manage logical replication in Neon.
-It provides commands for managing publications, subscriptions, and replication slots.
-It also includes logical replication details specific to Neon, including [known limitations](#known-limitations).
+This topic provides commands for managing publications, subscriptions, and replication slots.
+It also includes information about logical replication specific to Neon, including [known limitations](#known-limitations).

 <Admonition type="note">
 Logical replication in Neon is currently in Beta.
 We welcome your feedback to help improve this feature.
 You can provide feedback via the **Feedback** link inthe Neon Console or by reaching out to us on [Discord](https://t.co/kORvEuCUpJ).
 </Admonition>

-## Manage publications
+## Publications

 This section outlines how to manage **publications** in your replication setup.